-- 1. Parking shall be located in the third layer (See Figure 1.9-B). - 2.
+- 1. Where provided, parking shall be located in the third layer (See Figure 1.9). - 2.
 Parking access shall be as per Section 15-215-47, Parking and Loading.

-- 1. Each ground floor unit shall have at least 150 square feet of private or semi-private yard space in the rear yard, side yard, or integrated into the building area through courtyards and gardens. - 2.
-Units above the ground floor may have access to roof garden space for passive and active recreation, patios, decks, and courtyards.
+- 1. Each ground floor unit shall have at least 150 square feet of private or semi-private yard space in the rear yard, side yard, or integrated into the building area through courtyards and gardens.
+One third of this requirement shall be provided at grade. - 2.
+Units above the ground floor shall have access to roof garden space for passive and active recreation, patios, balconies, decks or courtyards.

-1. Permissible frontage types are: Porch and Fence, Terrace or Lightwell, Forecourt and Stoop.
+1. Permissible frontage types are: Porch and Fence, Terrace, Forecourt and Stoop.

 - 1. Front facades shall have at least one encroaching element, such as a lanai or balcony, or a plane break occupying at least 15% of the facade. - 2.
-Maximum Floor Plate Ratios shall be as follows:
+Maximum floor plate ratios shall be as follows: